-Recognizing Signs of Domestic Abuse in Clients
+Recognizing Signs of Domestic Abuse & Violence in Clients

 Domestic violence is, regrettably, a ubiquitous problem in the U.S. and across the world.
 According to statistics from the National Coalition Against Domestic Violence, every year, on average, some 10 million adults across the U.S. experience some form of physical abuse from an intimate partner.
 Incidence rates suggest that as many as one in three women and one in four men will experience intimate partner abuse at some point in their lives.
 In addition to domestic violence, other forms of abuse are prevalent in intimate relationships — verbal abuse, emotional abuse, sexual abuse and financial abuse are some of the most common.